deckhouse/sds-local-volume/docs/USAGE.md

 {{< alert level="warning" >}}
 The ability to work with volume snapshots is available only in commercial editions of Deckhouse Kubernetes Platform and only when using LVM-thin volumes.

-To work with volume snapshots, the [snapshot-controller](/modules/snapshot-controller/) module must be connected.
+The [snapshot-controller](/modules/snapshot-controller/) module must be connected for this module to operate.
 {{< /alert >}}

 For detailed information about snapshots, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volume-snapshots/).